Your childs health is our top priority.

 Circumcision prevents both of these problems.

-These procedures are done on an outpatient basis and require only a few days of recovery.
+Regardless, these procedures are done on an outpatient basis and require only a few days of recovery.

 Hypospadias is a common, correctable congenital condition in males that causes the urethra to be positioned in the wrong place.
 About 1 in 100 male babies are born with this condition.
 In hypospadias, the opening of the urethra, which is usually at the tip of the penis, can be on the underside of the penis or within the scrotum or perineum.
 This condition can prevent the penis from working normally during urination and ejaculation and can cause the penis to curve downward.